|1985||Allen County Community Corrections initiated operations after receiving the startup funding from an Indiana Department of Correction grant.|

 In April, the Executive Group approved the implementation of a revised and comprehensive Field Officer Training program for the Field Division.

-August 29,2009 the Allen Superior Reentry Court was certified by the Indiana Judicial Center.
-During the three year certification, the Reentry Court staff were required to maintain compliance with the certification rules and remain subject to random audits by IJC staff.
+August 29, 2009 the Allen Superior Reentry Court was certified by the Indiana Judicial Center.
+During the three year certification, the Reentry Court staff team was required to maintain compliance with the certification rules and remain subject to random audits by IJC staff.

 The Kelley House Modified Therapeutic Community accepts pioneer group of residents to begin programming.